Academic Title:

 Biosketch

-Dr. Mohiuddin recently served as chief of transplantation section of Cardiothoracic Surgery Research Program and Senior Scientist at the National Heart Lung and Blood Institute of the National Institutes of Health.
-Before joining NIH in 2005 he held faculty positions at University of Pennsylvania, Philadelphia and Rush University, Chicago.
-Dr. Mohiuddin is involved in the field of xenotransplantation since 1992 and has been instrumental in starting the xenotransplantation research programs at the above institutions.
+Dr Mohiuddin previously served as Chief of Transplantation of the Cardiothoracic Surgery Research Program at the National Heart Lung and Blood Institute / the National Institutes of Health (NIH).
+He held faculty positions at the University of Pennsylvania, Philadelphia, and Rush University, Chicago.

 Research/Clinical Keywords